MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-The number of characters actually copied.
+The number of characters copied.

 ### Remarks